Matt Bomer: 2016–present: Professional expansion, independent films and Broadway

 Bomer appeared in two films in 2016.
 He played for the first time a villain in the movie The Nice Guys, as a psycho killer named John Boy.
 Directed by Shane Black, starring Ryan Gosling and Russell Crowe.
-Gosling and Bomer were at the premiere of the film at the Cannes Film Festival in 2016.
+Gosling and Bomer were at the film's premiere at the Cannes Film Festival in 2016.
 The Nice Guys generated positive reviews and enjoyed moderate box office success.
 His next role was as Matthew Cullen in Antoine Fuqua's Western action film The Magnificent Seven, playing the farmer husband of Haley Bennett's character.
 The film received mixed reviews from critics, although the cast and action sequences were praised, and grossed $162.4 million worldwide.
 He was cast as Monroe Stahr, the lead in Billy Ray's 2016 series The Last Tycoon, loosely based on the F. Scott Fitzgerald novel of the same name, along with actors Kelsey Grammer, Lily Collins, and Dominique McElligott.
+He also made a voice-only and uncredited appearance as a narrator of a crime docuseries in Roanoke.
+This marked his third appearance across the American Horror Story series.

 In 2017, he starred in Alex & Andrew Smith's drama Walking Out, as an estranged father to a 14-year-old son (played by Josh Wiggins).
-He said that he related to the character "in a really profound way.”
+He said that he related to the character "in a profound way."
 Walking Out was screened in the U.S. Dramatic Competition section of the 2017 Sundance Film Festival and was released on October 6, 2017.
 Justin Chang of Los Angeles Times noted that he "steps confidently into the boots of a rugged, know-it-all mountain man whose idea of tough love can turn unexpectedly toward tenderness around a flickering campfire."
-David Ehrlich of IndieWire stated that Bomer fortunately plays against his "pretty boy type so convincingly that you might forget where you’ve even seen him before", concluding that Bomer "gives a commanding performance in a movie that fails to realize how evocative he is, the Smiths defaulting to flashbacks that show us less about cowboys and gender codes than we can glean from the wild look in its lead actor’s face.
+David Ehrlich of IndieWire stated that Bomer fortunately plays against his "pretty boy type so convincingly that you might forget where you've even seen him before", concluding that Bomer "gives a commanding performance in a movie that fails to realize how evocative he is, the Smiths defaulting to flashbacks that show us less about cowboys and gender codes than we can glean from the wild look in its lead actor's face.
 The Village Voice included his performance in the film in a list of the 17 Most Overlooked Performances of 2017.